 Unlike other REVEL races, it will NOT be possible to withdraw from this race and receive a refund; nor will it be possible to defer your entry to a future REVEL race.
 Once registration is complete, your entry is locked in and cannot be undone.
 However, it will be possible to transfer your entry to another individual per usual at REVEL events.
 See the Transfer page for additional details.

 Because this race is being capped at an extremely low participant count, we fully anticipate that the event will occur.
 Steps are being taken to ensure that we adhere to all permit and health department guidelines.
 However, in the extremely unlikely scenario that the race is forced to cancel due to COVID-19 restrictions, all participants will receive a full refund.

 If the race is cancelled for any other reason not related to the COVID-19 pandemic (such as weather conditions) refunds will not be issued.
 Under this scenario, runners would receive a partial credit of their registration fees that may be used towards future REVEL races.

 The entire policy can be seen on the Transfer page.

-Due to COVID-19 restrictions there will not be a pre-race expo.
-Instead, runners will need to attend a simple packet pickup between 3:00-6:00 on the afternoon prior to their race day.
+Due to COVID-19 restrictions there will not be a larege pre-race expo.
+Instead, runners will need to attend a simple packet pickup with limited vendors between 3:00-6:00 on the afternoon prior to their race day.

 Runners will be allowed to use earphones on the course.
 However, for your safety we highly recommend that you keep the volume of your music low enough to still be aware of your surroundings, as police officers, volunteers, or emergency vehicles may need to get your attention at some point along the course.